TheRenegadeCoder/sample-programs-website/docs/projects/bubble-sort/clojure/index.md

 {% endraw %}

-[Bubble Sort](https://sampleprograms.io/projects/bubble-sort) in [Clojure](https://sampleprograms.io/languages/clojure) was written by:
+Bubble Sort in [Clojure](https://sampleprograms.io/languages/clojure) was written by:

 - Kateryna Tokar
 - Tobias Schröder

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 19 2019 23:52:25.
-The solution was first committed on Oct 02 2019 16:17:26.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution